Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists Conta Simples connections (companies) linked to the install, specifying the returned fields (id, label, display nickname).
-It distinguishes itself from sibling contasimples tools which focus on specific entities like cards, users, or statements.
+The description clearly states it lists Conta Simples connections (companies) linked to the install, specifying the returned fields (id, label, display nickname).
+The verb 'lista' and resource 'conexões' are specific, and no sibling tool directly competes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.